Nationals vs. Padres Player Props Betting Odds

 Thomas Stats

-- Thomas has 51 hits with seven doubles, a triple, six home runs and 12 walks.
-He has driven in 23 runs with four stolen bases.
+- Thomas has seven doubles, a triple, seven home runs, 12 walks and 24 RBI (53 total hits).
+He's also swiped four bases.

-- Thomas hopes to build on a seven-game hitting streak in this matchup.
-In his last 10 games he is hitting .317 with three doubles, two home runs, three walks and five RBI.
+- Thomas has hit safely in eight straight games.
+During his last 10 outings he is batting .366 with three doubles, three home runs, two walks and six RBI.

 Thomas Recent Games